saeed-hajebi/MultiAgentWaterMngt/README.md

   It is tricky and needs some try and error, and sometimes needs changing the settings of NetLogo to make it accomodate the size of the network.

 Note: To run this model, you need to install the NetLogo Network extension.
-Just download it form https://github.com/downloads/NetLogo/NW-Extension/nw-ext-beta-0.02.zip, unzip it and put the nw directory to your /extensions of your NetLogo installation path. (e.g in Windowos it is: C:\Program Files (x86)\NetLogo 5.0.4\extensions).
+Just download it from https://github.com/downloads/NetLogo/NW-Extension/nw-ext-beta-0.02.zip, unzip it and put the nw directory to your /extensions of your NetLogo installation path. (e.g in Windowos it is: C:\Program Files (x86)\NetLogo 5.0.4\extensions).